therealaaryan/BlogPost_API/README.md

 # BlogPost_API

-This repository contains a CRUD (Create, Read, Update, Delete) API built using Node.js, Express.js, and MongoDB (using Mongoose).
-This API allows you to perform basic CRUD operations on a collection of data, providing endpoints for creating, reading, updating, and deleting records.

 The API is hosted using Render at the following link: https://blogpost-api-v0ze.onrender.com/

 This repository contains a BlogPost API built using Node.js, Express.js, and MongoDB (using Mongoose).
 This API allows user authentication using jwt and upon which, allows you to perform basic CRUD operations on a collection of data, providing endpoints for creating, reading, updating, and deleting the blog posts.